Duque is a dynasty politician who has become a close ally of hard-right former President Alvaro Uribe after Santos kick-started his initial career.

 In Congress, Duque was extremely vocal regarding economic issues, being one of the main critics of the National Development Plan of the second four-year period of President Santos.

-Duque resigned from the senate in 2017 after been handpicked by Uribe to lead the party’s efforts to regain control over the country’s most important office.
+Nevertheless, Duque did not become a well-known figure until after he resigned from the senate in 2017 and was handpicked by Uribe to lead the party’s efforts to regain control over the country’s most important office.

 In an attempt to gather the support of dissident Conservative Party politicians, Duque agreed to let Marta Lucia Ramirez be his running mate for a coalition of political forces that have opposed a peace deal with the FARC.